-You are receiving this notice because you recently gained coverage under a group health plan (the Plan).
+You're getting this notice because you recently gained coverage under a group health plan (the Plan).
 This notice has important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
-This notice generally explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.

-Read this notice carefully to help understand your COBRA rights.
-Keep in mind that when you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA continuation coverage.
+This notice explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect your right to get it.
+When you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA continuation coverage.

 The right to COBRA continuation coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-COBRA continuation coverage can become available to you when you would otherwise lose your group health coverage.
-It can also become available to other members of your family who are covered under the Plan when they would otherwise lose their group health coverage.
-This notice does not fully describe COBRA continuation coverage or other rights under the Plan.
-For additional and more complete information about your rights and obligations under the Plan and under federal law, you should review the Plan's Summary Plan Description or contact the Plan Administrator.
+COBRA continuation coverage can become available to you and other members of your family when group health coverage would otherwise end.
+For more information about your rights and obligations under the Plan and under federal law, you should review the Plan's Summary Plan Description or contact the Plan Administrator.

 You may have other options available to you when you lose group health coverage.
 For example, you may be eligible to buy an individual plan through the Health Insurance Marketplace.
 By enrolling in coverage through the Marketplace, you may qualify for lower costs on your monthly premiums and lower out-of-pocket costs.

-Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which you are eligible (such as a spouse's plan), even if that plan generally does not accept late enrollees.
+Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which you are eligible (such as a spouse's plan), even if that plan generally doesn't accept late enrollees.